 for carers are reforms that will further enhance the accumulation of retirement savings.
 Some ‘non-mainstream’ solutions can also contribute to women’s superannuation balances.
 Fintech companies can help.
 In particular, having superannuation contributions paid in the form of a shopping rewards scheme is one such innovation.
 One fintech, Super-Rewards, sees cash payments to a women’s superannuation fund according to spending in retail partners

-10 female Queensland business leaders located in very remote Queensland, in a drought-affected area, have the opportunity to apply for The Economic Security4Women Connection Program.
-This exciting program is offered through Femeconomy Partner economic Security4Women (eS4W), and funded by the Australian Government’s Building Better Regions Fund and applications close midnight Monday 31 August 2020.
+20 female Queensland & WA business leaders located in very remote Queensland & WA, in a drought-affected area, have been awarded the opportunity to participate in the The Economic Security4Women Connection Program.
+This exciting program is offered through Femeconomy Partner economic Security4Women (eS4W), and funded by the Australian Government’s Building Better Regions Fund.